JuulLabs/tuulbox/README.md

 Log.dispatcher.install(ConsoleLogger)
 ```

-Custom loggers can be created by implementing the [`Logger`] interface.
+If no [`Logger`] is installed, then log blocks are not called at runtime.
+Custom loggers can be created by
+implementing the [`Logger`] interface.

 #### Android (Logcat)